chuankaizhao/personal-website-hugo/content/home/experience.md

 +++
 # Experience widget.
-widget = "experience"  # Do not modify this line! active = false  # Activate this widget? true/false
+widget = "experience"  # Do not modify this line! active = true  # Activate this widget? true/false

 title = "Experience"
 subtitle = ""

 # Order that this section will appear in.
-weight = 8
+weight = 1.5

 # Date format for experience
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format